35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 The judge did not agree with Southwark and NHG.
 He said that the key point was what the outline permission actually meant (what he called the scope of its *'bundle of rights')* and how had that meaning had been changed by adding of the word *'severable'* to the permission.
 He ruled that this was a significant *'material'* change and should not have been made in the way that it was.
 He therefore ordered that the decision to amend the outline planning decision, by adding the word *'severable'* be quashed.

-In reaching his decision he said *\- with respect'* - that Southwark and NHG's points about phasing and severability *'lacked coherence'.*  He showed particularly concern in his reasoning about how a severed planning permission might fall foul of time limits for implementation, if it were broken into parts.
+In reaching his decision the judge said *\- 'with respect'* - that Southwark and NHG's points about phasing and severability *'lacked coherence'.*  He showed particularly concern in his reasoning about how a severed planning permission might fall foul of time limits for implementation, if it were broken into parts.

-He also notes that there would have been be nothing to stop NHG from breaking a permission down further than just into phases, if the word 'severable' was added to the permission; he says that 'I have strong reservations in any event about the legality of an amendment to a planning permission which simply inserts language as uncertain as the bare term “severable”.
-There was nothing to indicate the extent to which the OPP was purportedly severed.
-For a largescale development it would have been possible to conceive of many different alternatives'.
+He also notes that there would have been be nothing to stop NHG from breaking a permission down further than just into phases, if the word *'severable'* was added to the permission; he says that *'I have strong reservations in any event about the legality of an amendment to a planning permission which simply inserts language as uncertain as the bare term “severable”.
+There was nothing to indicate the extent to which the OPP \[outline permission] was purportedly severed.
+For a largescale development it would have been possible to conceive of many different alternatives'.*

 of an  award of a new planning permission to Notting Hill Genesis for Phase 2B, which that to ....at a hearing in Nov (link).
 The judge agreed, saying.......Aysen was represented by.....